Esailing World Championship: Olympics Virtual Series (OVS) Esailing Champions

 During the Spring 2021, The Olympics Virtual Series where held.
 For the first time, 5 esports disciplines organized esport Competition under the Olympic realm.

 Esailing being one of the 5 selected esports.

-The Inshore Series featured three action-fueled events which each crowned a winner and runner ups.
+The Inshore Series featured three action-fueled events which each crowned a winner and runners-up.
 The three events were split into three boat types; the 49’er, Laser and Nacra 17, and took place on the shores of Kiel, Rio de Janeiro and Marseille.